 In 2017, the University of Connecticut (UConn) and the University of Rhode Island (URI) received a grant from the Office of Naval Research to create a community of students, faculty, and government and industry leaders who will strive to expand the Navy science and technology workforce in the region.
-The program is now funded through a Department of Defense, National Defense Education Program (NDEP), grant as of 2021; however, our goals remain the same.
+The program was expanded under a Department of Defense, National Defense Education Program (NDEP), grant from 2021-2024, and has recently grown even further through the ANCHOR Contract managed by General Dynamics Electric Boat and funded by the U.S. Navy through the Maritime Industrial Base Program, which enables continued investment in workforce development and STEM education.
 Rhode Island and Connecticut represent a critical region for the U.S. Navy.
 The region is home to the Naval Submarine Base – New London, Naval Undersea Warfare Center, General Dynamics – Electric Boat, Raytheon, as well as over 600 naval supply chain companies.
 With the expected growth in submarine production, there is a strong demand for engineering workforce in the region.
-Our program leads to new opportunities for engineering undergraduates considering Navy-related careers, encourages more students to consider engineering programs in naval science & technology fields and addresses the increasing demand for STEM workforce in the region.
+Our program leads to new opportunities for engineering undergraduates considering Navy-related careers, encourages more students to consider engineering programs in naval science & technology fields and addresses the increasing demand for STEM workforce in the region. |

 Mission